 PA 510, 520, 530, and 540 – Principles of PA Practice I, II, III, and IV:

-Principles of PA Practice I – IV is a four-quarter series of courses, which focuses on the physician assistant profession, provides instruction in necessary aspects of patient care, as well as covers many elements of professional practice which combine to make the physician assistant profession unique.
-Topics include, but are not limited to, the origins and history of the profession, PA licensure, credentialing, laws and regulations regarding professional practice, patient communication, cultural competency, medical ethics, the health care system, and an overview of public health.
+Principles of PA Practice I – IV is a four-quarter series of courses, which focuses on the Physician Assistant profession, provides instruction in necessary aspects of patient care, as well as covers many elements of professional practice which combine to make the Physician Assistant profession unique.
+Topics include, but are not limited to, the origins and history of the profession, PA licensure, credentialing, laws and regulations regarding professional practice, patient communication, cultural competency, medical ethics, complimentary and integrative medicine, the health care system and an overview of public health.

 PA 511, 521, 531, and 541 – Clinical Medicine I, I, III, and IV:

 This is a four-quarter series of courses which explores the intricacies of human disease.
 The courses divide into individual modules of the various medical disciplines, including, but not limited to: Dermatology, Otolaryngology, Infectious Disease, Hematology/Oncology, Cardiology, Pulmonology, Gastroenterology, Renal Medicine, Geriatrics and Rheumatology.
 In each quarter, Clinical Medicine’s content is coordinated and integrated with the content in Physiology and Pathophysiology, and Pharmacology and Pharmacotherapeutics.

 PA 512, 522, 532, and 542 – Pharmacology and Pharmacotherapeutics I, II, III, and IV: